 - Name's the Same: Tolkien changed names of characters and locations at least once with every draft or linguistic revision, and also recycled old ones.
 Names that would later be applied to well-known characters in The Lord of the Rings show up many years before that book was conceived, attached to completely unrelated characters.

-- For example, one Gimli first appears in the "Tale of Tinuviel" (written in 1918-1920) as a "Gnome"note which, strangely enough, at this stage was a synonym for Noldorin Elf and fellow prisoner of Beren in Tevildo's kitchens.
+- For example, one Gimli first appears in the "Tale of Tinuviel" (written in 1918-1920) as a "Gnome"note and fellow prisoner of Beren in Tevildo's kitchens.

-Science Marches On: Tolkien firmly believed that space travel was physically impossible; in The Notion Club Papers, which takes place in 1987, it still hasn't been accomplished.
-About a decade later, Sputnik would prove him wrong.
+- Science Marches On: Tolkien firmly believed that space travel was physically impossible; in The Notion Club Papers, which takes place in 1987, it still hasn't been accomplished.
+About a decade later, Yuri Gagarin would prove him wrong.

-Write What You Know: "The Fall of Gondolin" from The Book of Lost Tales part 2 is clearly inspired by Tolkien's then-recent experiences in World War One, down to Morgoth's mechanical dragons evoking the early tanks used in the war.
+- Write What You Know: "The Fall of Gondolin" from The Book of Lost Tales part 2 is clearly inspired by Tolkien's then-recent experiences in World War I, down to Morgoth's mechanical dragons evoking the early tanks used in the war.